thoughtbot/suspenders/README.md

   bootstrap
   Provides rake tasks for loading data into the database.
 These are used for an initial application dataset needed for production.

   capistrano
   Standard capistrano deployment tasks

 Testing
 -------

-Testing is done utilizing Test::Unit, Shoulda, factory_girl, and mocha.
+Testing is done utilizing RSpec, Shoulda, factory_girl, and mocha.

 factory_girl is a fixture replacement library, following the factory pattern.
 Place your factories in test/factories.rb.
 The fixture directory has been removed, as fixtures are not used.

-Shoulda is a pragmatic testing framework for TDD and BDD built on top of Test::Unit.
-A number of additional testing macros are provided in test/shoulda_macros:

-  shoulda_have_form
-  shoulda_paginate_collection
+Shoulda matchers are used on top of RSpec.

 Timecop is used to freeze the time for the entire test suite.
 It is frozen to the value of Time.now; that is, the time that the tests suite starts running.